Second World War RAAF Buildings, Maryborough Airport: History

 From April 1942, Maryborough's activities included Recruit Training.
 No 3 Recruit Depot operated at Maryborough until July 1943 and No 6 Recruit Depot from November 1944 to June 1945.
 These units gave basic training to about 4000 recruits.
 Women (WAAAFs) were also stationed at Maryborough.

 The strategic air bases moved north following the theatres of the air campaign.
 The Battle of the Coral Sea took place in early May 1942 and the Battle of Midway in June 1942.
 Japanese troops landed at Gona on the north coast of Papua New Guinea on 21 July 1942.
 Hospitals at airfields were to be readied as field hospital for expected incoming battle casualties.

 Maryborough aerodrome facilities were also used for airframe overhaul and a third and fourth Bellman hangar were erected at Maryborough sometime in 1944, though on 15 August 1944 it was decided to close number 3 WAGS Maryborough and train Wireless Operators at Ballarat instead.
 The facilities at the base were then used by RAAF 1 Radar School.
 The training school closed on closed on 6 December 1944.

 Following the victory in Europe in May 1945 the Royal Navy formed the British Pacific Fleet.
-In June 1945 HMS Nabstock unit arrived in Maryborough.
+In June 1945 the unit HMS Nabstock arrived in Maryborough.
 This was a MONAB, a mobile naval air base for training crew and the assembly of aircraft for the British Pacific Fleet.
-A number of Royal Navy Air Squadrons were based in Maryborough until late 1945.
+A number of Fleet Air Arm squadrons were based in Maryborough until late 1945.
 The RAAF station was closed after the departure of the last of these, MONAB VI HMS Nabstock in November 1945.

 Following the cessation of hostilities, control of the aerodrome was transferred to the Department of Civil Aviation on 31 July 1946.
 There were 127 buildings on site at its peak and all those not needed by Civil Aviation needs were processed for disposal.
 Civil Aviation elected to retain the hospital, motor transport garages, two hangars, a flight office, a workshop, store, inflammables store and two latrines.
 One of the hangars was later removed, though most of the selected buildings remain on site.
 Some concrete slabs and other traces of RAAF buildings can still be seen dotted about the airport.
 The runways have been resurfaced and the third cross strip existing during the war has gone.
 The tree lined entrance drive is still the main access to the airport.

 The airport is owned and operated by Fraser Coast Regional Council (which replaced Maryborough City Council).
 It is an active civil facility regularly used by private and chartered aircraft, crop sprayers and maintenance enterprises and by the Maryborough Aero Club.